Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *iron body, shatter; Market Price:* 600,000 gp; *Cost to Create:*
 300,000 gp + 16,000 XP.

+### Epic Psionics
-**Epic Psionics:** This special crystal ring comes in a variety of types useful only to psionic characters (characters who have power points per day).
+This special crystal ring comes in a variety of types useful only to psionic characters (characters who have power points per day).
 The wearer's total power points per day are increased, depending on the ring.
 The points granted are not bonus points---while the ring is